 Because food items can carry devastating diseases or pests, they are strictly regulated.
 You may take home vacuum-packed cheeses; dried herbs, spices, or mushrooms; and canned fruits or vegetables, including jams and vegetable spreads.
 Baked goods, candy, chocolate, oil, vinegar, mustard, and honey are OK.
 Fresh fruits and vegetables (even that banana from your airplane breakfast) are not permitted.
-Meats are generally not allowed, though canned pâtés from some countries are usually permitted if made from geese, duck, or pork — but not beef.
+Meats are generally not allowed; however, canned meat is allowed if it doesn't contain any beef, veal, lamb, or mutton.
 Just because a duty-free shop in an airport sells a food product, it doesn't mean it will automatically pass US customs.
 Be prepared to lose your investment.

 Of course, you'll need to carefully pack any bottles of wine, jam, honey, oil, and other liquid-containing items in your checked luggage, thanks to limits on liquids in carry-ons (though there's an exception for some foods and wine purchased at a duty-free shop).

 While it's fun to shop in Europe, it's not fun to have more things to carry.
 Consider shipping your shopping bounty back home so you don't have to lug your purchases around while you're traveling.

 Customs regulations for items you ship amount to 10 or 15 frustrating minutes of filling out forms with the normally unhelpful postal clerk's semi-assistance.
 Be realistic in your service expectations.
 European postal clerks are every bit as friendly, speedy, and multilingual as American postal clerks.